VOLTTRON/volttron/README.md

 1. Setup two VOLTTRON instances using the above steps.
-Please note that each instance should have a unique instance name.
+Please note that each instance should have a unique instance name and should be running on machine/VM that has a unique host name.

 2. In a multi platform setup that need to communicate with each other with RabbitMQ over SSL, each VOLTTRON instance should should trust the ROOT CA of